 Additionally, proposals submitted in response to this solicitation found to have strong programmatic relevance and scientific merit that cannot be funded due to limited resources may be forwarded to partner programs or agencies for consideration.
 NASA reserves the right to select proposals submitted to NSBRI that NSBRI does not select; such a selection will result in the award of a NASA grant.
-Similarly, NSBRI reserves the right to select proposals submitted to f.
-Ombudsman

-NASA that NASA does not select; such a selection will result in the award of a NSBRI grant.
+Similarly, NSBRI reserves the right to select proposals submitted to NASA that NASA does not select; such a selection will result in the select proposals submitted to not select; such a selection will result in the award of a NSBRI grant.
 In these instances, the PI will be given the opportunity to accept or decline the offer.